codexponent/ipo-tracker/README.md

 # Motivation
-Always Searching for the list of IPO from the website is kind of a redudant task, why not to use the combination of AWS Lambda and Siri to automate this task for you.
-Simply User Shortcuts application to make an automation or a voice command to run the application.
-I have made an application similar to this before which you can check it out here on my [Medium](https://medium.com/swlh/combining-siri-and-aws-lambda-to-get-the-monthly-aws-spending-of-your-account-59be7cb66679?source=user_profile---------3----------------------------) post
+Always searching for the list of IPO from the website is kind of a redudant task, why not to use the combination of AWS Lambda and Siri to automate this task for you.
+Simply use Shortcuts application to make an automation or a voice command to run the application.
+I have made an application similar to this before which you can check it out here on my [GitHub](https://github.com/codexponent/siri-lambda) and its subsequent post on [Medium](https://medium.com/swlh/combining-siri-and-aws-lambda-to-get-the-monthly-aws-spending-of-your-account-59be7cb66679?source=user_profile---------3----------------------------) post.

 # Tools
 - AWS Lambda Function